 Introduction to Southeast Asia (SEA) and its extraordinary diversity through the humanities, the arts and social sciences.
 Emphasis on the intellectual and practical challenges linked to modernization and development.
 Study of the ways SEA-member states cope with the social, cultural, economic, political and religious issues brought about by globalization.

 This course will teach an introduction of marketing as it related to global trade.
+Topics include international trade theory and policy, export and import, global logistics management, digital marketing, global marketing strategies, and global strategic management.

 Life in Bangkok